pmahnke/mahnke-cocktails/recipe/cosmopolitan.md

 category: "Vodka "
 youtube: "SP8Pc-Db7yQ"
 excerpt: |
-  The Cosmopolitan is a simple cocktail with a big history.
+  The Cosmopolitan is a simple cocktail with a big history.The  "Cosmo" is known for its vibrant pink color and tart, sweet flavor.
 ---

 ### Ingredients